fu8765/Lenovo-Tab-M10-Plug-Gen-3-FlashiGSI-roms/README.md

  Enjoy

- What Roms are working
+ What Roms are working/not working

  Pixel Experience GSI by ponces - NO - Locks during setup at Face unlock step, seems no way to bypass - https://github.com/ponces/treble_build_pe/

+ Ancientrom - NO - Locks during setup at Face unlock step, seems no way to bypass - hhttps://ancientrom.xyz/download

- Project Elixir by KrutosX & Lynix - Seems to work well, haven't found any bugs yet - https://projectelixiros.com/download
+ Project Elixir by KrutosX & Lynix - YES - Seems to work well, haven't found any bugs yet - https://projectelixiros.com/download